|Full time Accounting Educator:||None|

 Faced with lower wages than the private sector, competing interests for available funding and demands for external fund raising, a nonprofit organization experiences different challenges in the quest to prevent fraud.
 In this session participants will learn key questions management and/or the Board should be asking in order to deter fraud from occurring, how to respond to the answers, controls necessary to prevent and detect fraud from occuring, and what corrective actions will deter fraud from occurring in the future.

-- B-2: No Margin, No Money: Strategies for Profitable Nonprofits - David Fuks, Cedar Sinai Park, Joni Hartmann, Housing Development Center, Alysa Rose, Relay Resources, & Kay Sohl, PA, Kay Sohl Consulting
+- SOLD OUT: B-2: No Margin, No Money: Strategies for Profitable Nonprofits - David Fuks, Cedar Sinai Park, Joni Hartmann, Housing Development Center, Alysa Rose, Relay Resources, & Kay Sohl, PA, Kay Sohl Consulting

 - C-1: Getting the Most Bang for Your Buck: Budgeting Best Practices - Todd Kimball, CPA, CFO Selections